 Jim began the Nebbiolo program at the legendary #BienNacido vineyard in 1994.
 Production is small, but if you track down his “The Pip” Nebbiolo, it will only run you about $30.
 You’ll believe anything is possible when you have real California Nebbiolo of this quality come wafting out of the glass at you! 🙌🙌

 🏞.“The Pip” is named after Jim’s old cellar dog Pip, a border collie.
-So it only seemed right to include one of our own pips! 🐈 — a year ago
+So it only seemed right to include one of our own pips! 🐈 — 3 years ago

 What a joy to drink this 9 year old Marlborough Chardonnay in a near perfect spot with little sign of age.
 This is so bright, fresh, vibrant but carries a depth that I didn’t expect from this region.